sdwheeler/seanonit/content/docs/09-git-fundamentals/slide2.md

 Git only adds data

 - Nearly every operation adds information to the database
-- It is nearly impossible to delete anything
+- It's nearly impossible to delete anything
-- This allows you to easily a recover previous state
+- This allows you to easily recover a previous state

 <!-- link references -->
 [02]: images/gitfundamentals/slide2.png